Why moves by Amazon and comments by Jamie Dimon don’t threaten an end to remote work benefits - KESQ

 Or even when JPMorgan Chase CEO Jamie Dimon, most of whose employees are already working in the office five days, publicly expressed displeasure last week that more government employees weren’t working on site in federal buildings, which he described as “empty,” according to various news reports.

-Whenever a big player publicly cracks the whip on requiring employees to be in the office full time, the worry is that other employers will follow suit.
+Whenever big players publicly change direction and require employees to be in the office full time, the worry is that other employers will follow suit.

 But for two key reasons, these kinds of public proclamations don’t signal a broader demise of remote work benefits.

-Note: This story has been updated to include additional context.